lacework/terraform-provider-lacework/website/docs/r/resource_group.html.markdown

   part of the resource group.
 Groups can be nested up to 3 levels deep and can be combined by individual filters.
 See the [api-docs](https://lwdocs-rg2.netlify.app/api/api-resource-group/#filterable-fields) for the supported fields.
   Each `group` must have at least one of `group` or `filter` defined.
-* `type` - (Required) The type of resource group being created. e.g. AWS/GCP/AZURE
+* `type` - (Required) The type of resource group being created, AWS, GCP, or AZURE
 * `description` - (Optional) The description of the resource group.
 * `enabled` - (Optional) The state of the external integration.
 Defaults to `true`.

 ## Import

-A Lacework Resource Group can be imported using a `RESOURCE_GROUP_GUID`, e.g.
+You can import a Lacework resource group by `RESOURCE_GROUP_GUID`, for example:

 ```
 $ terraform import lacework_resource_group.example EXAMPLE_1234BAE1E42182964D23973F44CFEA3C4AB63B99E9A1EC5